Please click on the images at right for pricing, SKUs, high resolution photos, prototype photos, car number options, and/or to order!

 • Two possible handbrake “brake wheel” options

-• Optional 3rd door arm hinge parts to be configured one of three ways
+• Optional 3rd door crank arm parts to be configured one of three ways

-• Two brand new truck sideframes: 70-Ton Barber S-2A Roller Bearing Truck or a 100-Ton “Low Profile” Barber S-2-C Roller Bearing Truck (outlined at the end of this press release)
+• Multiple truck options: 70-Ton Barber S-2A Roller Bearing Truck, 70-Ton Barber S-2 “Birdsboro foundry” Roller Bearing Truck or a 100-Ton “Low Profile” Barber S-2-C Roller Bearing Truck

-• Three brand new “rotating” roller bearing truck cap options
+• Three “rotating” roller bearing truck cap options

 • Recommended age 14 years and older